TDStrasser/KookaBlockly-Reference/docs/source/display.rst

 2. Write text and/or graphics to the Framebuffer in one or more parts to build up the entirety of the Display's contents, and then
 3. **Show** the display buffer on the display.

-The following blocks provide the functionality to operate the Kookaberry's Display.
+The following blocks provide the functionality to operate the **Kookaberry**'s Display.

 Text coordinates
 ----------------